 - Exposes lenders to "regulation by enforcement action" and opens up activities not previously believed to be prohibited to potential challenge by the CFPB, state regulators, attorneys general and the plaintiffs' bar.

-- Is unduly costly, ultimately lessens competition, and impacts the availability and affordability of credit for consumers.
+- Is unduly costly, ultimately lessens competition and impacts the availability and affordability of credit for consumers.

 - Causes debilitating uncertainty about what is and what is not permissible.

 - Drives up legal costs.
-A wide range of companies that arranged their businesses in view of guidance issued by previous regulators also are incurring legal expenses to revisit earlier actions.
+A wide range of companies that arranged their businesses in view of guidance issued by previous regulators also are incurring legal expenses to revisit earlier decisions.
 These expenses are particularly burdensome for smaller companies and are ultimately borne by consumers.